PelionIoT/meta-mbl/docs/walkthrough.md

 ### 8.2.
 Write the full disk image to a Raspberry Pi 3 device

 1. Connect a micro SD card to your PC.
-You should see the SD card device file in `/dev`, probably as `/dev/sdX` for some letter `X`.
+You should see the SD card device file in `/dev`, probably as `/dev/sdX` for some letter `X` as well as device files for its partitions `/dev/sdXN` for some numbers `N`.
 The output of `lsblk` can be useful to identify the name of the device.
+1. Ensure that none of the micro SD card's partitions are mounted by running:
+    ```
+    sudo umount /dev/sdX*
+    ```
+    replacing `/dev/sdX` with the correct device file name prefix for the SD card partitions.
 1. Write the disk image to the SD card using the following command:
     ```
     gunzip -c ~/mbl/mbl-alpha/build-mbl/tmp-mbl-glibc/deploy/images/raspberrypi3/mbl-console-image-raspberrypi3.wic.gz | sudo dd status=progress conv=fsync bs=4M of=/dev/sdX